 By contrast, roughly 1.2 in 100,000 men will get a diagnosis of any type of breast cancer in their lifetimes.

 Most people with breast cancer receive the diagnosis before their cancer has traveled to distant parts of the body.
-However, almost 30% of women who have a diagnosis of early stage breast cancer go on to develop MBC.
+However,

-Certain types of breast cancer are more likely than others to spread to the brain.
+Certain types of breast cancer are

 These include more aggressive types, such as cancers that test positive for excess human epidermal growth factor receptor 2 (HER2), a protein that promotes the growth and spread of cancer cells.